scaceresg/cheatsheet-cloud-cli/kubernetes/kubernetes-cli.md

 ## Create, Run, Apply, Delete, Scale

 * `kubectl create -f [resource_filename]`: Create a resource from a file or from stdin.
 JSON and YAML formats are accepted

   For example:

-  * Create a Pod from a manifest file:
+  - Create a Pod from a manifest file:

     `kubectl create -f pod-setup.yml`

+  Use flags:

+  - `--dry-run`: Must be "none", "server", or "client".
+If client strategy, only print the object that would be sent, without sending it.
+If server strategy, submit server-side request without persisting the resource

+  For example:

+    * Save a manifest file for an `nginx` deployment from image:

+      ```
+      kubectl create deployment ngdep --image=nginx \
+        --dry-run=client -o yaml > ngdeployment.yaml
+      ```

 * `kubectl run [pod_name] --image=[image_name]`: Create and run a
 particular image in a pod